JosephMossman/Splunk_SOC_Assignment/README.md

 - Provide a "plain english" description of the rule.

-    - For example: "Block all incoming HTTP traffic where the source IP comes from the city of Los Angeles."
+    - **Example**: "Block all incoming HTTP traffic where the source IP comes from the city of Los Angeles."

 - Provide a screenshot of the geographic map that justifies why you created this rule.